Romulosanttos/checksum-node/readme.md

 #### sums.checksum(stream:Stream, options:Object)

-Generate a SHA1 checksum of a stream.
-Can pass in a gzip compressed file if `compressed` is set to true, and will return the checksum of the decompressed version.
+Generate a checksum of a stream.
+Can pass in a gzip compressed file if `compressed` is set to true, and will return the checksum of the *decompressed* version.

 - `options`
   - `algorithm` The hashing algorithm used to generate checksum (defaults to SHA1)